 1.3.1 Element Behaviors and HTML Components

 Note.
-Data-binding and behaviors are not supported in IE11 Mode.
+Data-binding and behaviors are not supported in IE11 and Edge (beta) Modes.

 Element behaviors allow a developer to define custom elements that can be used in the same way as normal HTML elements in a webpage.
 Because element behaviors are encapsulated components, they can add functionality to a webpage while improving the reusability and organization of content, script, and style elements.